Pages

 Ranganathan began his professional life as a mathematician; he earned B.A.

-and M.A. degrees in mathematics from Madras Christian College
+and M.A. degrees in m

 in his home province, and then went on to earn a teaching

-license.
+icense.
 His lifelong goal was to teach mathematics, and

-he was successively a member of them mathematics
+he was successively a member of the

 faculties at universities in Mangalore, Coimbatore and